A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 We just mentioned we had a line of hot tubs that uses the industry-standard method of cleaning.
 That’s the Serenity Collection.
 It has its own unique shell and other defining characteristics but carries many of the same options as the Signature.

-At the time of this writing, prices range in the Serenity from $10,795 for the Serenity 4300, the smallest in the collection to $14,895 for the 6900, the largest in the lineup.
+At the time of this writing, prices range in the Serenity from just under $11,000 (Cdn) for the base-model Serenity 4300 (see the individual product pages for pricing for each model).

 The Serenity collection includes six models: